-This Lemon Simple Syrup is made with just 2 ingredients and is great for everything from lemon soda to cakes.
-It’s sweet, tart, and such an easy recipe that you’ll make it again and again.
+This Lemon Simple Syrup is made with just 2 ingredients and is great for everything from homemade lemon soda to cakes to adding something sweet and tart to your tea.
+It’s such a quick and easy recipe that you’ll make it again and again.

 If you have a lemon tree this recipe is a great way to use all those lemons.
 And because the lemon syrup can be frozen it will keep for months.
-It's also a great recipe for when you want to add flavor to a drink, a dessert, or a salad dressing where you would normally use honey.
+It's also a great recipe for when you want to simple syrup for adding lemon flavor to cake layers, a drink, or a salad dressing where you would normally use honey.

 What Is Lemon Simple Syrup